Last Updated: February 27, 2021

 - Public Health Workers

-- It is possible that Phase 2 will include the rest of the population aged 16 & up.
+- It is possible that Phase 2 will include the rest of the population aged 16 and up.

-- ACIP will make specific age recommendations as data become available.
+- ACIP will make specific age recommendations as data becomes available.

 Table 2 lists the estimated population sizes for the groups listed above by phase.